tvttavares/gof/README.md

 * [Bridge](https://github.com/tvttavares/gof/tree/master/bridge).
 Decouples an abstraction so two classes can vary independently.

 * [Composite](https://github.com/tvttavares/gof/tree/master/composite).
 Takes a group of objects into a single object.

+* [Decorator](https://github.com/tvttavares/gof/tree/master/decorator).
+Allows for an object’s behavior to be extended dynamically at run time.